Carl Söderberg: Return to Colorado

 At the trade deadline on 12 April 2021, Söderberg was traded by the Blackhawks back to the contending Colorado Avalanche in exchange for prospects Josh Dickinson and Ryder Rolston.
 Appearing in a bottom six role with the Avalanche, Söderberg collected 2 assists through the final 11 regular season games.
 Beginning the playoffs as a healthy scratch, Söderberg drew into the lineup in the third game of the opening round series against the St. Louis Blues registering an assist.
 Helping the Avalanche sweep the Blues, Söderberg later scored his first goal in his return to Colorado during the second round series game 3 loss to the Vegas Golden Knights on 4 June 2021.
 Unable to retain his role through the series, Söderberg finished as a healthy scratch in the 6 game defeat to the Golden Knights, ending with 2 points in 4 games.

-Return to Sweden
+Return to Sweden and retirement

-As an impending free agent, Söderberg effectively opted to conclude his career in the NHL after nine seasons and 597 games, returning to his native Sweden and signing a two-year contract with hometown club, Malmö Redhawks of the SHL, on 17 June 2021.
+As an impending free agent, Söderberg effectively opted to conclude his career in the NHL after nine seasons and 597 games, returning to his native Sweden and signing a two-year contract with his hometown club, the Malmö Redhawks of the SHL, on 17 June 2021.

+After two seasons in Malmö, Soderberg announced his retirement on 1 August 2023.